mengjiemin/EE551-Project/README.md

-# Demo for simulate the Firework
+# Demo for Brickbat Game

 This is for EE551 project in Spring2019